 I’m a visual person.
-So, it’s important to me that my work space is beautiful and motivating.
+So, it’s important to me that my workspace is beautiful and motivating.
 Earlier this year, I bought a simple yet pretty desk, hung an inspiring print above it, and prettified the tabletop with a vase of faux berries – happiness!
-Having a beautiful, inspired workspace is essential to staying productive when you’re working from home, especially since it’s proven that colors greatly influence mood, and even enhance productivity.
+A beautiful, inspired workspace is essential to staying productive when working from home, especially since it’s proven that colors greatly influence mood and even enhance productivity.

 3. Create relaxed spaces in your home.

-Our living room, too, is dedicated to family time, reading, lounging, even meditating.
-My work space is actually in a small space between our living area and dining area, and when I’m not working on it, it doubles as part of the living-dining room décor when I remove everything utilitarian from it at the end of the day.
-Maintaining these relaxing spaces helps create different vibes within our home, so that we can consciously separate work from pleasure.
+Our living room, too, is dedicated to family time, reading, lounging, and even meditating.
+My workspace is in a small space between our living and dining areas.
+When I’m not working on it, it doubles as part of the living-dining room décor when I remove everything utilitarian from it at the end of the day.
+Maintaining these relaxing spaces helps create different vibes within our home so that we can consciously separate work from pleasure.

 4. Keep focused with a work-at-home mission statement.

 The best way to stay inspired as a work-at-home mom – more than all these tips – is simply to never forget why you’re working from home.
-It’s not an option that most people have or are afforded with, so be thankful every day that you can be one.
-Reflect on the independence you have and be grateful for it; this gratitude will actually help make you a better worker.
+It’s not an option that most people have or are afforded, so be thankful every day that you can be one.
+Reflect on your independence and be grateful for it; this gratitude will help make you a better worker.

 How do you find inspiration while you’re working from home?